Udacity raises $75M in debt, says its tech education business is profitable after enterprise pivot – TechCrunch

 Dalporto said the decision to take the debt route came after initially getting a number of term sheets for an equity round.

-“We had multiple term sheets on the equity side, but then we received an unsolicited debt term sheet unsolicited,” he said.
+“We had multiple term sheets on the equity side, but then we received an unsolicited debt term sheet,” he said.
 That led to the company modelling out the cost of capital and dilution, he said, and “it turned out it was the better option.”
 For now, he added, equity was “off the table” but it may consider revisiting the idea en route to a public listing.
 “For the foreseeable future, we are cash flow positive so there is no compelling reason right now, but we might do something closer to an IPO.”

 Being a debt facility, this funding does not mean a revisiting of Udacity’s valuation.
 The company was last capitalized five years ago at $1 billion, but Dalporto would not comment on how that had changed in the (uncompleted) equity term sheets it had received.